zukunft/zukunft.com/docs/llm/pending.md

 show the description of the word on the left 1/3 of the screen add the component position type "side or below" that shows this component right of the previous component is not the screen size is too small, what is too small is taken from the config which the user can overwrite an the default value is 1000 pixel show the views assigned to a word in the default word page

+mainly copy the word default view to the triple default view

 create a job to update the usage of a word